Skip to main content

 Champions: Jinx, Caitlyn, Kai’Sa, Vayne, Aphelios, Draven, Jhin

-ADC players present a fascinating psychological profile: high Conscientiousness combined with a unique relationship to Emotionality.
+ADC players present a distinctive psychological profile: high Conscientiousness combined with a particular relationship to Emotionality.
 You seek mastery through mechanical precision while navigating the most punishing role in the game.

 The Psychology